lukaszkaczor/Hardware-Store-.NET-Core/README.md

 .NET Core 3.0

 To do:
--Advanced admin panel
+1.Advanced admin panel
--Add content framework to product/create
+2.Add content framework to product/create
--Change styles for posts views
+3.Change styles for posts views